-HPEDSB Board of Trustees Accepts Resignation of Director of Education Sean Monteith
+Board of Trustees accepts resignation of Director of Education Sean Monteith

-The HPEDSB Board of Trustees have accepted the resignation of Director of Education Sean Monteith, effective June 30, 2021.
+March 10, 2021—The Board of Trustees has accepted the resignation of Director of Education Sean Monteith, effective June 30, 2021.
 The Board intends to begin its search for a new Director of Education quickly in the coming weeks.

 Chair Lucille Kyle stated, “Upon accepting the Director’s decision to resign from HPEDSB, I would like to extend my best wishes to Sean Monteith as he pursues other professional and career opportunities.
 During his time with us, the Director demonstrated his willingness to work hard on behalf of the board and all its constituents.